 If you don’t plan on moving during those 22 months, it’s probably the right choice to refinance.
 Any break-even below 24 months is generally considered a good benchmark.

-The bottom line is you can refinance as often as you like — as long as you’re meeting your personal financial goals.
-In the mortgage industry, there’s no rule that says you’re only allowed to refinance once.
+The bottom line is that you can refinance as often as you like as long as it meets your personal financial goals.
+There’s no rule that says you’re only allowed to refinance once.